 Regular columnist Ed Smith explores some cheap ways of adding fresh fish to your diet

-There are two types of shoppers in this market.
-In any market, in fact.
-And that’s people who buy fish, and people who don’t.
+There are two types of shoppers: people who buy fish, and people who don’t.
 If you’re a buyer, then brilliant.
 Keep going, but do challenge yourself to try something new occasionally.
 If you’re a non-buyer, then we should have a chat.

 Now, maybe you just don’t like fish.
 That’s fine.
 I know exactly where you’re coming from.
 Anyone who claims to not understand the reaction of “eugh, no thanks, it’s too, you know, fishy” is a liar or a bigot.
 I’m not here to convert you; getting a taste for something needs to come from within.
 Perhaps you just don’t know what to do with it.
 I totally get that too.